Answers to Your Questions

 The veterinarian will draw blood and put it in a snap test.
-The test takes about 10 minutes and if the dog is negative, it can be sent home with Iverhart Max or any heartworm product that day.
+The test takes about 10 minutes and if the dog is negative, it can be given a ProHeart injection, be sent home with Interceptor Plus, or be given any heartworm product that day.
 Heartworm medication must be given all year around.

-For puppies they need a series of shots, starting anytime after 6 weeks old.
-They receive a series of three shots, each 3 weeks apart.
-When they are 12 weeks old they can get their rabies shot.
-We sell both the 10-way and the rabies in the store but we recommend you get at least the rabies vaccination done by our vet to get the paperwork that goes with it.
+For puppies, they need a series of shots starting anytime after 6 weeks old.
+They receive a series of four shots, each 3 to 4 weeks apart.
+Before they are 12 weeks old, they will need a 5-way booster vaccination and when they are 12 weeks old they can get their rabies shot and a 9-way vaccination.
+We sell the 5- way, 9-way, and the rabies in the store but we recommend you get at least the rabies vaccination done by our vet to get the paperwork that goes with it.

 The entire flea life cycle can take place in less than 3 weeks.